glenndehaan/ikea-tradfri-coap-docs/README.md

 ```

 ## Blind
-The Ikea blinds where introduced around august 2019.
+The Ikea blinds where introduced around August 2019.

-Also this device can be controlled with the same api.
+Also, this device can be controlled with the same api.

 ### Your first blind
 To change position of a blind use the following command: